christineyen/vim-config/bundle/YouCompleteMe/README.md

 ### Windows

-Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.
+These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

 **Important:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

-Make sure you have at least Vim 7.3.598 with Python 2 or Python 3 support.
+Make sure you have at least Vim 7.4.1578 with Python 2 or Python 3 support.
 You can check the version and which Python is supported by typing `:version` inside Vim.
 Look at the features included: `+python/dyn` for Python 2 and `+python3/dyn` for Python 3.
 Take note of the Vim architecture, i.e. 32 or 64-bit.
 It will be important when choosing the Python installer.
 We recommend using a 64-bit client.
 [Daily updated copies of 32-bit and 64-bit Vim with Python 2 and Python 3 support][vim-win-download] are available.

+Add the line:

+    set encoding=utf-8

+to your [vimrc][] if not already present.
+This option is required by YCM.
+Note that it does not prevent you from editing a file in another encoding than UTF-8.
+You can do that by specifying [the `++enc` argument][++enc] to the `:e` command.

 Install YouCompleteMe with [Vundle][].